redis-field-engineering/redis-benchmark/README.md

 </p>
 </details>

-#### Fallback Tests:
+#### FaILback Tests:
 The test framework creates a pid file with MultiClusterIndex under jedisPid folder in the current folder (user directory).
-If you need to fallback to another database endpoint from provided `redis.connection` comma separated list of endpoints, then move the pid file to that index (Indexes are ordered from 1 to however many endpoints you provide)
+If you need to failback to another database endpoint from provided `redis.connection` comma separated list of endpoints, then move the pid file to that index (Indexes are ordered from 1 to however many endpoints you provide)
 ````bash
 mv jedisPid/1.pid jedisPid/2.pid
 ````